|

 See Memory Server, which the term usually refers to.
 Alternatively, see ArmarX Memory for the complete system.

-A Memory Server is a component in ArmarX that provides certain interfaces.
+A Memory Server is a component in ArmarX that provides certain interfaces and recides on one physical computer.
 It groups several core segments, which typically have a semantic relation to eachother.

 Predecessor of the ArmarX Memory system.
 Partially used by old code, but not to be used by new code.